Euphaedra

-Euphaedra is a butterfly genus in the subfamily Limenitidinae.
-The species are confined to the Afrotropical realm mainly in the Guinean Forests of West Africa and the Congolian forests.
+Euphaedra is a genus of butterfles in the subfamily Limenitidinae.
+The species of the genus are found in the Afrotropical realm mainly in the Guinean Forests of West Africa and the Congolian forests.

 Description

 Euphaedra are large and showy butterflies.
 They share a common wing shape.
 On the basal areas of the upperside of the wings (especially the hindwings) are large suffused patches of metallic green, blue, orange or red.
 Most species also have a cream or orange subapical bar.
 The undersides are various shades of yellow or green and marked with black streaks and spots.
 Many species also have pink patches or streaks on the undersides of the hindwings.

 The larvae are green, with yellow and pink markings and bear long and branched lateral spines.

 Biology

 Green species or forms are found in rain forest, yellow species or forms typically occur in drier and often more patchy forests.
 This is a camouflage adaptation to particular forest light patterns.

 The larvae of most species feed on Sapindaceae others on Anacardiaceae, Rutaceae, Sterculiaceae, Annonaceae, Palmae.